MicrosoftDocs/sql-docs/docs/reporting-services/tools/server-properties-advanced-page-reporting-services.md

 This read-only property indicates the server mode.
 If this value is False, the report server runs in native mode.

 ### ShowDownloadMenu
-(Power BI Report Server & Reporting Services 2017 and later only) Enables the client tools download menu. *Default is true.*
+(Power BI Report Server, Reporting Services 2017 and later only) Enables the client tools download menu. *Default is true.*

 ### SiteName
 The name of the report server site displayed in the page title of the web portal.
 The default value is [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)].
 This property can be an empty string.
 The maximum length is 8,000 characters.